OUP/ces-help-poc/README.md

 ## Installation Instructions
 1. Clone this repository
 2. Add/Update Markdown files in the ./src/pages directory
-3. At the command prompt type 'npm run build' then 'npm run deploy' to build and deploy the static site
+3. At the command prompt type `npm run build` then `npm run deploy` to build and deploy the static site